dnywh/bounce/README.md

 # bounce
-a constantly-evolving collection of useful animation curves for interaction design within [Framer](framerjs.com), wrapped within a handy module.
+A constantly-evolving collection of useful animation curves for interaction design within [Framer](framerjs.com), wrapped within a handy module.
 Full reference within `bounce.coffee`.

 ## How do get started?
 Use bounce like you would any other module.
 See the [official reference](http://framerjs.com/docs/#modules) if you've never dealt with modules before.
 Otherwise: